ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IDelaunayH.rst

 IDelaunayH
 ==========

-.. py:class:: IDelaunayH
+.. py:class:: ansys.stk.core.stkobjects.IDelaunayH

    object

    Value of Delaunay Variable H, which is the Z component of the orbital angular momentum.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IDelaunayH

 Overview
 --------